 2013: Formula Renault 3.5 and the beginning of cooperation with Sauber F1 Team

-In 2013 Sirotkin spent full season in World Series by Renault 3.5 in the ISR Racing team.
-He had podiums at Alcaniz and Hungaroring with another three point-scoring finishes to achieve the ninth place in the championship standings.
+In 2013, I drove a full season in the World Series by Renault 3.5 for the ISR Racing team.
+I took podiums at the Motorland Aragón and Hungaroring with another three-point-scoring finish.

 2014: Formula Renault 3.5 and test-driver of Sauber F1 Team